2016 United States Senate election in Indiana: Democratic State Central Committee selection

 On July 11, 2016, CNN's Tom LoBianco announced that Bayh would enter the race to regain his old Senate seat and Hill would drop out and withdraw his name from the November ballot.
-Hill soon after released a statement formally dropping out of the race saying he did not "...want to stand in the way of Democrats winning Indiana and the U.S. Senate.
+Hill soon released a statement formally dropping out of the race, saying he did not "...want to stand in the way of Democrats winning Indiana and the U.S. Senate.
 That would not be fair to my party or my state.
 And, the stakes are far too high in this election not to put my country above my own political ambitions," without explicitly endorsing Bayh.
 The first candidate to declare was Bob Kern, a frequent candidate for Congress in various districts around the state.
 Bayh officially declared for the race July 13.
 The Indiana Democratic Party's State Central Committee chose Bayh as Hill's replacement, for the general election.